Painkiller Addiction: Vicodin, Percocet, Oxycodone

 We Treat Painkiller Addiction

 Vicodin, Percocet, Oxycodone fall under the category of opioid narcotic analgesic drugs.
 Oxycodone, for example, is a semi-synthetic opioid synthesized from poppy-derived thebaine.
 Oxycodone has been in clinical use since 1916 and it is used for managing moderate to moderately severe acute or chronic pain.
 It was developed in 1917 in Germany as a new semi-synthetic opioid in an attempt to improve on the existing opioids.
+Opiate painkillers can be highly addictive and painkiller addiction treatment can help.

 Common side effects of opioids include euphoria, constipation, fatigue, dizziness, nausea, vomiting, dry mouth, anxiety, itching, and sweating.
 In high doses, overdoses, or in patients not tolerant to opiates, oxycodone can cause shallow breathing, bradycardia, cold-clammy skin, apnea, hypotension, miosis, circulatory collapse, respiratory arrest, and death.